Election Year Warning From the IRS

 Renting your mailing list or space are a prohibited political activities, unless opposing candidates are offered, the same opportunities (preferably in writing) at the same terms.

-Tax-exempt organizations are permitted to speak out on issues and need not engage in self-censorship during a campaign.
+Organizations are permitted to speak out on issues during a campaign.
 However, the IRS frowns on the use of “coded language” that conjures favorable or unfavorable images of candidates.
 Examples include “conservative,” “liberal” or even “friend of the arts.”

 The political campaign intervention prohibition is not intended to restrict free expression on political matters by leaders of organizations speaking for themselves, as individuals.
-Nor are leaders prohibited from speaking about important issues of public policy.
+They can donate personal money and volunteer for campaigns on their own time.

 This article is not intended to serve as a substitute for professional tax advice and is being distributed with the understanding that VLAA is not rendering legal or accounting services.
 Readers are encouraged to consult a competent professional for advice concerning specific matters.